-Desalination is a technology that cities across the world are already implementing to help solve some of their fresh water related issues.
+Desalination is a technology that cities across the world have implemented to help address some of their fresh water related issues.

 In this guide, we outline some of the different pros and cons of desalination technology.